dotnet/AspNetCore.Docs/aspnetcore/signalr/introduction.md

 * Collaborative apps.
 Whiteboard apps and team meeting software are examples of collaborative apps.
 * Apps that require notifications.
 Social networks, email, chat, games, travel alerts, and many other apps use notifications.

 SignalR provides an API for creating server-to-client [remote procedure calls (RPC)](https://wikipedia.org/wiki/Remote_procedure_call).
-The RPCs call JavaScript functions on clients from server-side .NET Core code.
+The RPCs invoke functions on clients from server-side .NET Core code.
+There are various [supported platforms](xref:signalr/supported-platforms), each with thier respective client SDK &mdash; as such the RPC function invocation language varies.

 Here are some features of SignalR for ASP.NET Core: